Sarpur89/TSAM-P3/README.md

 * **Gautur Arnar Guðjónsson**
 * **Kristján Ingólfsson**

+## Notes

+We tried to implement what we could but the instructions were a bit vague.
+It was hard to get into the assignment and it was a bit on the heavy side and it was hard to get help when you are really lost overall.
+We had another large assignment due for another class that was due on friday 26th October.
+That assignment was worth 20% of the final grade and a grade of 5 was needed to pass the course.

 ## Acknowledgments

-* We worked closely with group **VANTAR HÓP NAFN**, Hinrik Helgason and Benedikt Þorri Þórarinsson.
+* We worked closely with group **V_GROUP-65**, Hinrik Helgason and Benedikt Þorri Þórarinsson.